 Whether you’re undertaking a renovation or remodel, you’ll want to have a budget and a payment plan.
 Some renovations are small enough that homeowners can pay upfront.

-Those tackling remodels and larger renovations might tap a home equity loan or home equity line of credit, when the home is used as collateral.
+Those tackling remodels and larger renovations might tap a home equity loan or home equity line of credit, in which the home is used as collateral.

 Recommended: Home Equity Loans vs Personal Loans for Home Improvement